Pereskia grandifolia: Distribution

-The species as a whole is native to eastern and southern Brazil.
+The species is native to eastern and southern Brazil.
 It is widely cultivated in other parts of South America, the West Indies and beyond, and has become naturalized in some of these countries, including Vietnam.
-R. grandifolius var. grandifolius has a similar distribution; R. grandifolius var. violaceus is apparently native to Espírito Santo and Minas Gerais, but is cultivated in neighbouring states.

 Uses

-Rhodocactus grandifolius is grown as an ornamental plant, appreciated for its flowers.
+Pereskia grandifolia is grown as an ornamental plant, appreciated for its flowers.
 It is also used as a hedge.
 Its leaves can be eaten as a salad or used in stews.